96boards/website/_posts/2017/10/2017-10-09-path-libmraa-96boards-part-5.md

 1. Faster access of the peripherals
 2. No interface provided to use the functionality.

-Basically reason 1 seems to suit most of the time, particularly for simple peripherals such as GPIO.
+Basically, reason 1 seems to suit most of the time, particularly for simple peripherals such as GPIO.
 For the mraa library, GPIO is controlled (till now) using old sysfs interface.
 This suits well for most of the use cases like turning ON and OFF a gpio line.
 But, when it comes to toggle the gpio continuously to generate PWM, sysfs interface will fall back.
 Because, there will be cretain delay in accessing the gpio which may cause the PWM waveform to be unstable.

 So, the solution is to use mmap for faster access to gpio pins.
-But I'm not saying that the mmap interface will be lightning fast to be able to generate PWM at MHz frequency range but will be handy most of the times.
+But I'm not saying that the mmap interface will be lightning fast to be able to generate PWM at MHz frequency range, but will be handy most of the times.

 When talking about the delay in accessing GPIO in linux, we have to include context switch delay introduced by the scheduler too.
-This cannot be avoided even by using mmap and addressing this issue will be done in another blog post.
+This cannot be avoided even by using mmap, and addressing this issue will be done in another blog post.

 # **mmap support in libmraa for Dragonboard410c**